mpaland/sqlitepp/README.md

 To provide a single versioned library the SQLite3 is included in the SQLite3 folder and updated when necessary.

 Design goals:
-- easy to use
+- very easy to use, just a single header
-- LINT and compiler L4 warning free
+- LINT and compiler L4 warning free, clean code
 - usage of C++ and STL (vector, string)
+- MIT license

 ## Usage
-Examples how to use sqlitepp.
+Here are some examples how to use sqlitepp:

 Create and open the database by its filename:
 ```c++